-The First United Methodist Preschool, located at 113 W. Central Ave., will host an Art Show and fundraiser at the Wassenberg Art Center in Van Wert on February 23 from 5:30 to 8 p.m.
+First United Methodist Preschool, 113 W. Central Ave., will host an art show and fundraiser at Wassenberg Art Center in Van Wert on Thursday, February 23, from 5:30 to 8 p.m.

 Preschool students are working hard on “masterpieces” that will be available to their families by donation.
 There will also be many items donated by local artists and available by silent auction.
 This event is open to the public.